LeonardoCerv/ez-badges/README.md

 ### Common Issues

-**"No favicon found for website"**
-- The website may not have standard favicon locations
-- Try using a direct logo URL instead: `?logo=https://example.com/logo.png`

 **"Unsupported image format encountered, attempting alternative processing"**
 - The system automatically tries multiple conversion strategies (JPEG, WebP, TIFF to PNG)
 - If all strategies fail, a clean placeholder is shown instead of breaking the badge